 - Illinois Executive Order 2021-10 (COVID-19 Executive Order No. 79) – 05.17.2021 - Bridge Phase Order - Safely expands activities for businesses and organizations that were limited during prior mitigation phases of the COVID-19 pandemic.
 The order aligns with the latest CDC guidance and rescinds emergency rules requiring face masks for fully vaccinated individuals.
 However, masks are still required for everyone in healthcare settings, in congregate settings and on transit.

-- Restore Illinois – State Reopening Plan – 05.05.2020 – Released by Governor Pritzker's office, this PDF details Illinois's five-phased plan for re-opening.
+- Restore Illinois – State Reopening Plan – 05.05.2020 – Released by Governor Pritzker's office, this page details Illinois's five-phased plan for re-opening.
 This framework is continually monitored and updated as research and science develop.

 - Illinois Department of Commerce – State Reopening Plan – The Illinois Department of Commerce & Economic Opportunity evaluates the Restore Illinois plan to provide guidelines and tools for various industries based on which phase of the plan the state is currently in.